-The photo of the bobcats shown below was taken at a busy urban residential area around 81st and Memorial in Tulsa, Oklahoma.
+The photo of the bobcats shown below was taken at a busy urban residential area.
 Ned Bruha was called out to investigate young bobcats playing in the road.

-A nearby business took this photo just ten feet outside their door.
+A nearby business took the above photo just ten feet outside their door.
 We live in a jungle; their jungle.
 All they want is food, water and shelter.
-If we can assist you with eliminating one of those things, they will likely move on for little to no cost.
-If a bobcat family is living under your shed and eating birds at your bird feeder, remove the bird feeder.

 Getting Rid of Bobcats